clearlinux/clear-linux-documentation/source/mixer.rst

       VERSIONURL=<URL where version will be hosted>
       FORMAT=mixer

    reflects the path of the current workspace we are working in.
-The builder.conf will be automatically read from /etc, but all of the scripts accept a -c/--config option to specify where the file is, should you want to store it elsewhere.
-The :file:`.yum-mix.conf` file will be auto-generated for you, and the URL should be the location on your server that content is published, i.e myserver.com/update.
+The :file:`builder.conf` will read automatically from ``/etc``, but all of the scripts accept a :option:`-c/--config` option to specify where the file is, should you want to store it elsewhere.
+The :file:`.yum-mix.conf` file will be auto-generated for you, and the URL should be the location on your server where content is published, i.e myserver.com/update.

 #. **Generate the starting point for your Mixer**.
 In your workspace, run::